determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``type: azure``
 ===============

 Checkpoints are stored in Microsoft's Azure Blob Storage.
-Authentication is performed by providing either a connection string, or an account URL and an optional credential.
+Authentication is performed by providing either a connection string or an account URL and an optional credential.

 ``container``
 -------------